 - Periodically a new official catalogue is published on the homepage of the German Federal Network Agency.
 The actual version of the catalogue holds for the strength of the TOE's Security Functions F.RSA_encrypt, F.RSA_sign, F.RSA_public, F.ECC_GF_p_ECDSA, F.ECC_GF_p_KeyGen, F.RSA_KeyGen and F.ECC_GF_p_DH_keyExch.
-The user is obliged to take the information of the actual version of [24] into account. - Signature creation and verification using RSA encryption, decryption and key generation with a keylength from 1024 to 2048 bits.
+The user is obliged to take the information of the actual version of [25] into account. - Signature creation and verification using RSA encryption, decryption and key generation with a keylength from 1024 to 2048 bits.
 A usage of 2048 bits is recommended.
-From 1974 bits keylength the current recommended period of usage is by the end of 2014 [24]. - Signature creation and verification according to ECDSA and Elliptic Curve (EC) key generation standard with 192 - 544 bits key sizes.
+From 1976 bits keylength the current recommended period of usage is by the end of 2014 [25]. - Signature creation and verification according to ECDSA and Elliptic Curve (EC) key generation standard with 192 544 bits key sizes.
 From 224 bits keylenght the current recommended period of usage is by the end of 2014 [24]. - A usage of SHA-224 and SHA-254 is currently recommended by the end of 2014.
-A usage of the SHA-1 algorithm cannot be recommended for a high security environment [24]. - The operational documentation [12 20], [25] contains necessary information about the usage of the TOE.
-For secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target [3, 22] has to be taken into account.
-Especially the advice by the hardware user guidance [25] given in section 5.1 and 4.3.2 must be implemented by the user.
+[25]. - The operational documentation [12] [22] contains necessary information about the usage of the TOE.
+For secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target [6], [9] and [23] has to be taken into account.
+Especially the advice by the hardware user guidance [14] given in section 5.1 and 4.3.2 must be implemented by the user.